-The key for a successful teaching pedagogy is the willingness to receive critical feedback from colleagues and students.
-The feedback from my teaching & student evaluations has given me the opportunity to examine “what worked or did not work” in the classroom, which has improved my overall teaching pedagogy.
+The key to a successful teaching pedagogy is the willingness to receive critical feedback from colleagues and students.
+The feedback from my teaching & student evaluations has allowed me to examine “what worked or did not work” in the classroom, which has improved my overall teaching pedagogy.
 These opportunities have provided me with mentorship and guidance to become an effective educator, and it’s also important to learn from mistakes.

 With every course that I teach, I continue to revise sections of the curriculum to fit the changing environment of Communities-of-Color in the United States, but the core concepts continue to focus on praxis in and out of the classroom.
 Many conversations with my colleagues & students have provided me with critical guidance in and out of the classroom.
 In return, it has made me a better mentor and educator.

 Bowling Green State University, Department of Ethnic Studies